-PROPOSALS OF STOCKHOLDERS AND DIRECTOR NOMINATIONS FOR 2016 ANNUAL MEETING
+PROPOSALS OF STOCKHOLDERS AND DIRECTOR NOMINATIONS FOR 2017 ANNUAL MEETING

 Requirements for Proposals to be Considered for Inclusion in Proxy Materials.
-If you would like to present a proposal for possible inclusion in our 2016 proxy statement pursuant to the SEC's rules, please send the proposal to the attention of the Secretary, Sportsman's Warehouse Holdings, Inc., 7035 South High Tech Drive, Midvale, Utah 84047.
-To be eligible for inclusion in our proxy statement, proposals must be received by January 1, 2016 and must comply with our Bylaws and Rule 14a-8 under the Exchange Act regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
-If we change the date of the 2016 annual meeting of stockholders by more than 30 days from the anniversary of this year's meeting, stockholder proposals must be received a reasonable time before we begin to print and mail our proxy materials for the 2016 annual meeting of stockholders.
+If you would like to present a proposal for possible inclusion in our 2017 proxy statement pursuant to the SEC's rules, please send the proposal to the attention of the Secretary, Sportsman's Warehouse Holdings, Inc., 7035 South High Tech Drive, Midvale, Utah 84047.
+To be eligible for inclusion in our proxy statement, proposals must be received by November 28, 2016 and must comply with our Bylaws and Rule 14a-8 under the Exchange Act regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
+If we change the date of the 2016 annual meeting of stockholders by more than 30 days from the anniversary of this year's meeting, stockholder proposals must be received a reasonable time before we begin to print and mail our proxy materials for the 2017 annual meeting of stockholders.

 Requirements for Proposals Not Intended for Inclusion in Proxy Materials and for Nomination of Director Candidates.
-Stockholders who wish to nominate persons for election to the Board of Directors at the 2016 annual meeting of stockholders or wish to present a proposal at the 2016 annual meeting of stockholders, but whose stockholder proposal will not be included in the proxy materials the Company distributes for such meeting, must deliver written notice of the nomination or proposal to the Company's Secretary no earlier than February 25, 2016 and no later than March 26, 2016 (provided, however, that if the 2016 annual meeting of stockholders is more than 30 days before or more than 70 days after the anniversary of this year's meeting, nominations and proposals must be received no earlier than the 120th day prior to the date of the 2016 annual meeting of stockholders and no later than the 90th day prior to the date of the 2016 annual meeting of stockholders or the 10th day following the day on which public announcement of the date of the 2016 annual meeting of stockholder's written notice must include certain information concerning the stockholder and each nominee as specified in Section 2.15 of our Bylaws.
-If a stockholder's written notice is not received between the dates specified above and does not satisfy these additional informational requirements, the notice will not be considered properly submitted and will not be acted upon at the 2016 annual meeting of stockholders.
+Stockholders who wish to nominate persons for election to the Board of Directors at the 2017 annual meeting of stockholders or wish to present a proposal at the 2017 annual meeting of stockholders, but whose stockholder proposal will not be included in the proxy materials the Company distributes for such meeting, must deliver written notice of the nomination or proposal to the Company's Secretary no earlier than January 19, 2017 and no later than February 18, 2017 (provided, however, that if the 2017 annual meeting of stockholders is more than 30 days before or more than 70 days after the anniversary of this year's meeting, nominations and proposals must be received no earlier than the 120th day prior to the date of the 2017 annual meeting of stockholders or the 10th day following the day on which public announcement of the date of the 2017 annual meeting of stockholders written notice must include certain information concerning the stockholder and each nominee as specified in Section 2.15 of our Bylaws.
+If a stockholder's written notice is not received between the dates specified above and does not satisfy these additional informational requirements, the notice will not be considered properly submitted and will not be acted upon at the 2017 annual meeting of stockholders.
 A stockholder's written notice should be sent to the attention of the Secretary, Sportsman's Warehouse Holdings, Inc., 7035 South High Tech Drive, Midvale, Utah 84047.